ABL124/ABL124/README.md

 # 👋 Hello, I'm Alec Lewis!

 Welcome to my GitHub profile!
-I'm passionate about everything related to IT infrastrucre.
+I'm passionate about everything related to IT infrastructure.
 ## 🚀 About Me

 - **💻 Occupation:** Senior Systems Engineer at Florida Polytechnic University